2005 Jilin chemical plant explosions: Heilongjiang Province

 The slick itself reached Harbin before dawn on November 24.
 On that day, the nitrobenzene level at Harbin was recorded at 16.87 times above the national safety level, while the benzene level was increasing, but had not yet exceeded national safety level.
 The nitrobenzene level doubled on November 25 (0.5805 mg/L), 33.15 times the national safety level, and began to decrease.
 The benzene level stayed under national safety level.
 At the same time, the tail of the slick left Zhaoyuan, Daqing, Heilongjiang.
 Premier Wen Jiabao of the State Council visited Harbin on November 26 to inspect the current situation, including the status of water pollution and water supply.

 In response to the crisis, trucks transported tens of thousands of metric tons of water from surrounding cities, and thousands of tons of activated carbon from all over the country to Harbin.
 The government of Harbin also ordered the price of drinking water to be frozen at the level of November 20, in order to combat overpricing.
-In addition, Harbin is boring ninety-five more deep-water wells, to complement the existing 918 deep-water wells in the city.
+In addition, Harbin bored ninety-five more deep-water wells, to complement the existing 918 deep-water wells in the city.
 Fifteen hospitals were on stand-by for possible poisoning victims.

 Harbin was not the only city to be affected.
 The slick passed through the city of Jiamusi, which, however, relies more heavily on underground water supply, and thus did not cut off water supplies.
 Nevertheless, on December 2, Jiamusi shut down its No. 7 Water Plant, which supplies around 70% of the city's water supply, and evacuated half of the population on its Liushu island.

 It is reported that the entry of several tributaries into the Songhua, such as the Hulan River and the Mudan River, diluted the slick.